Age of Liberty

-In Swedish history, the Age of Liberty (Frihetstiden) was a period that saw parliamentary governance, increasing civil rights, and the decline of the Swedish Empire that began with the adoption of the Instrument of Government in 1719 and ended with the Revolution of 1772, Gustav III's self-coup.
+In Swedish history, the Age of Liberty (Frihetstiden) was a period that saw parliamentary governance, increasing civil rights, and the decline of the Swedish Empire that began with the adoption of the Instrument of Government in 1719 and ended with the Revolution of 1772, Gustav III of Sweden's self-coup.
 This shift of power from the monarch to parliament was a direct effect of the Great Northern War.

 Suffrage under the parliamentary government was not universal.
 Although the taxed peasantry was represented in the Parliament, its influence was disproportionately small, and commoners without taxed property had no suffrage at all.

 Great Northern War

 Following the death of Charles XI of Sweden, his young son Charles XII became king, and in 1697, when he was only 15 years old, he was proclaimed to be of age and took over the rule from the provisional government.
 The states which Sweden's expansion into a great power had primarily been at the expense of, Denmark and Russia, formed a coalition with Saxony two years later with the aim of partitioning Sweden.
 After initial successes, Sweden's army was eventually reduced while the list of enemies grew.
 In a Swedish siege of Fredriksten Fortress in Norway in 1718, Charles XII was killed, after which most hostilities in the West ended.
 At the beginning of 1719, peace overtures were made to Britain, Hanover, Prussia, and Denmark.

 By the Treaties of Stockholm on 20 February 1719 and 1 February 1720, Hanover obtained the Duchies of Bremen and Verden for herself and Southern Swedish Pomerania with Stettin for the confederate Brandenburg-Prussia.
 Northern Swedish Pomerania with Rügen, which had come under Danish rule during the war, was retained by Sweden.
 By the Treaty of Frederiksborg on 3 July 1720, peace was also signed between Denmark and Sweden.
 Denmark returned Rügen, Further Pomerania as far as the Peene, and Wismar to Sweden in exchange for an indemnity of 600,000 Riksdaler; in return, Sweden would pay the Sound tolls and give up her protectorate over Holstein-Gottorp.
 Peace with Russia was achieved in 1721.
 By the Treaty of Nystad, Sweden ceded Livonia, the Finnish province of Kexholm, and Viborg Castle to Russia, Ingria, and Estonia.
 Finland west of Viborg and north of Käkisalmi was restored to Sweden.
 Sweden also received an indemnity of two million Riksdaler and a solemn undertaking of non-interference in her domestic affairs.